Consensys/linea-tracer/docs/plugins.md

 | L1L2_BRIDGE_LOG_TOPIC        |               | `--plugin-linea-l1l2-bridge-topic`          |

 ## Sequencer
-### Transaction Selection - LineaTransactionSelectorPlugin
+### Transaction selection - LineaTransactionSelectorPlugin

 This plugin extends the standard transaction selection protocols employed by Besu for block creation.
 It leverages the TransactionSelectionService to manage and customize the process of transaction selection.